erickndava/erickndava.github.io/_posts/2025-07-16-Week-3-Surviving-Algorithms-and-Running-Elections.md

 ## Wheels Off . . .
 Collaborate

 - Problem Set 3, tasks were increasing challenging.
-With the first two being quick wins and quite some warm up. the third of the problems, the tri-cycle training wheels where completely-off!
-One could leverage on the previous task completed but that was just the first rung of the ladder, in a more complex  One of the challenges this week, *Scrabble,* pushed my limits of **programmatic thinking**.
+With the first two being quick wins and quite some warm up.
+With the third of the problems, the tri-cycle training wheels where completely-off!
+One could leverage on the previous task completed but that was just the first rung of a complex ladder system.  **Programmatic and algorithmic thinking** were .
 I couldn't quickly crack the problem and find an approach.
 I had to go through the solution guide without a ready approach of my own.
 I learnt that it's okay to not know and it is all part of developing programmatic thinking muscle.
 My understanding of arrays improved as I could understand the solution easily, but getting the idea/ approach is what I lacked.

 - **Pseudo-coding** really helps with the thought process and helps break down the problem into bite-sized parts.
 You quickly realise where functions can be employed and you're able to **abstract** as much as possible.
 This isolation of 'small solutions' makes the problem look much smaller and surmountable.